 The Germanic tribes that roamed Northern Europe during the Iron Age and early medieval period have long fascinated historians and enthusiasts for their martial culture and distinct social fabric.
 Their warrior code, though never formally written down by the tribes themselves, was a powerful, unwritten constitution that dictated behavior in both war and peace.
-Built on the core pillars of honor, courage, and combat ethics, this ethos regulated relations between warriors, their chieftains, and their gods.
-It shaped the rise of powerful war-bands, influenced the clash with Rome, and left a deep imprint on the chivalric ideals that later dominated medieval Europe.
+Stretching from the Rhine delta to the forests of Scandinavia and from the first century BCE through the dawn of the Viking Age, this ethos regulated relations between warriors, their chieftains, and their gods.
+It shaped the rise of powerful war-bands, influenced the centuries-long clash with Rome, and left a deep imprint on the chivalric ideals that later dominated medieval Europe.
 This article unpacks the full scope of that code, its rituals, its social contexts, and its enduring legacy.

 The Core Values of the Germanic Warrior Code